mrandrsliamrussell/sparta-game/ReadMe.txt

 Bombs
 bombs take the appearence of black dots on the playing field.

-bomb patterns:
+Bomb patterns:

 	Horizontal - this will take out an entire row of pieces.
 Horizontal bombs look like a sphere stretched 		   		     horizontally, 		     because thats what it actually is.

 	Vertical -   this will take out a column of pieces. same as above but stretched vertically.